yetanalytics/ring-jwt-session/README.md

 # ring-jwt-session

 Provides a stateless ring session cookie store using JSON Web Tokens.
 As with encrypted cookies, the 'key' is the session itself.
-The client can read the session, but if it is modified it will fail verification on the server.
+The client can read the session (unless you make it `:http-only`), but if it is modified it will fail verification on the server.

 Please note that this lib is highly experimental and is NOT for production use just yet.